yecharlie/convnet3d/README.md

     In addition configure the default mapping via `DATASET_CLASSES` and `DATASET_LABELS`.
 It may contain multiple classes and in whichever situation the background class musted be included. (`bg, 0`)
 2. Input the original csv dataset to `makeKFold` to get k fold dataset for k-fold-cross-validation. (`kfoldCV`)
-3. Input the kfoldCV dataset to `makePatchesForDetection` to generate patches dataset for candidates screening model.
+3. Input the kfoldCV dataset to `makePatchesForDetection` to generate patches dataset for candidates screening model, along with a `mapping.csv` file.
 Now the format of each line for patches dataset comes:
     ```
     /path/to/patch,class,x,y,z,d,path/to/series
     ```